AriPerkkio/eslint-remote-tester/README.md

     /** Optional boolean flag used to enable result comparison.
 Defaults to false. */
     compare: false,

+    /** Optional boolean flag used to enable result comparison reference updating.
+Used only when compare is enable.
+Defaults to true. */
+    updateComparisonReference: true,

     /** Optional time limit in seconds for the scan.
 Scan is interrupted after reaching the limit.
 Defaults to 5 hours 30 minutes. */
     timeLimit: 5.5 * 60 * 60, // 5 hours 30 minutes